yashaka/nim_koans/readme.md

 * rerun `$ nim c -r path_to_enlightenment.nim`
 * and so on... untill you make all koans PASSED.

+## What next?

+Once you are familiar with basic nim syntax, it is recommended to improve your skills at real coding tasks (not just 'fixing tests').

+The most close to koans in context of "working in real local code environment" style is [exercism.io](http://exercism.io) project.
+Install it and execute `exercism fetch nimrod` to get available nim problems to be solved.

 ## Configuration

 In case you want to see the full list of failed koans, change: